 “The trucking industry as a whole, rewards hard work,” says Bob.
 “A lot of people start at the bottom and make a career out of it.”

 Bob got into the freight business in 1973 after serving in the Marine Corps.
 As a student in Sacramento on the GI bill, he worked the docks, unloading trucks at night.
-He met Ken in Phoenix, their respective companies carrying freight for the same vendor.
+He met Ken in Phoenix, where their respective companies carried freight for the same vendor.

 When Ken asked Bob’s boss if he could hire him away, the boss agreed if Bob would find and train his replacement.
 Which he did, with a seasoned professional they both knew..